Have you found a sick, injured or orphaned wild animal?

-- It has been struck by a car, hit a window, or been caught by a pet
+- They have been hit by a car, hit a window, or been caught by a pet

-- It seems ‘sleepy’ or does not respond when you approach it
+- They seem ‘sleepy’ or don’t respond when you approach

-- It seems dizzy or disoriented, or stumbles and falls when it moves
+- They seem dizzy or disoriented, or stumble and fall when they move

-- It is a baby and it has been crying for a long time, is covered in bugs, or is cold and not moving very much
+- They are a baby and have been crying for a long time, are covered in bugs, or is cold and not moving very much

 Make sure that ‘orphaned’ baby really needs your help

 Many baby birds and mammals are mistakenly taken from their families each year by well-meaning rescuers.
 It’s important to make sure that a baby animal is truly orphaned before intervening – often their parent is hiding just out of sight, ready to return to the baby as soon as the human danger is gone.
 Unless there are clear signs of injury or sickness (like those listed above), it is best to call your local wildlife rehabilitator or the BC SPCA Call Centre at 1-855-622-7722 before acting.

 - Safety first!
 Don’t try to catch a wild animal if it risks your safety (or someone else’s)

 - Use a towel or jacket to cover the animal – this protects you and calms the animal

 - Place them in a sturdy box with air holes and a secure lid.
 Take out the towel before closing the lid, so the animal doesn’t get too hot